-Trip scheduling should take into account the likelihood of delays due to weather, traffic, stragglers, and other unanticipated factors.
+Trip scheduling should consider the likelihood of delays due to weather, traffic, stragglers, and other unanticipated factors.

 If substantially all members of a class are participating in a trip, the school should provide appropriate substitute activities for any students not participating.